konmouz/Learning-Tower/README.md

   <img src="./output/images/model-rotation.gif" width="400">
 </p>

 I was looking to buy a learning tower for my little monkey, so he can start playing independently and safely on worktops that are designed for adults.
-There are many designs online but they are usually either expensive for what they offer or unattractive (for my taste).
-I decided to build one on my own and since there is a DIY trend that used IKEA step stool for this matter, I followed that path.
+There are many designs available online but they are usually either expensive for what they offer or unattractive (for my taste).
+I decided to build one on my own and since there is a DIY trend that uses an IKEA step stool for this matter, I followed that path.
 Initially, I made an extension for the IKEA step stool made out of oak scrap wood.
 It turned out super nice but I used a series of advanced tools to achieve a professional result.
-So then I started thinking about how can I put together a simple bill of material that pretty much anyone could source and assemble without cutting or drilling required.
+Then, I started thinking how I could put together a simple bill of materials that pretty much anyone could source and assemble without any required cutting or drilling.
 I considered a few options but aluminium extrusions are too sexy to be ignored.
 I paired it with 3D printing, mainly for the connections between the step stool and the aluminium structure.
-My goal is to use stool's existing holes and screws and make it easy to remove the aluminium structure when is no longer needed.
-Arguably, not everyone has a 3D printer but getting access to one is not that difficult and there are many services online these days.
+My goal is to use the stool's existing holes and screws and make it easy to remove the aluminium structure when it is no longer needed.
+Arguably, not everyone has a 3D printer but getting access to one is not that difficult and there are many online services available these days.

 <p align="center">
   <img src="./output/images/IMG_9128.jpg" width="400">